 There is no course in Ireland currently specialising in Sport and Exercise Nutrition.
 The course is offered as a conversion programme for students that have previously completed science or health-based undergraduate degrees.
 It therefore gives students the opportunity to specialise in Sport and Exercise Nutrition.

-The blended nature of the delivery of the programme (i.e. some face-to-face sessions and some online lectures) with the majority of the content being delivered online means that the programme is suitable for students both nationally and internationally.
+The blended nature of the delivery of the programme (i.e. some face-to-face sessions and some online lectures) means that the programme is suitable for students both nationally and internationally.

 What is a Sports and Exercise Nutritionist?